Oral contraceptives: Things to know before you pop the pill

 Take the pill at the same time every day to maximise the benefits of contraceptives.

-18. Birth Control
+Birth Control Pills

 What are the types of pregnancy pill packs?

 • 28-day packs: The first 21- 24 pills contain hormones and the last 4-7 pills in the strip are placebos.
-The last tablets contain sugar or iron in them to keep up the habit of taking tablets.
+The last tablets contain sugar or iron to keep up the habit of taking tablets.
 You will experience menstrual bleeding when you are taking the placebo.
 Start a new strip once your 28-day strip is finished

 • 91-day packs: Take one pill a day for 84 days.
 The last 7 pills will be placebo and you will experience menstrual bleeding during this time